HarryPotterXTX/FIND/README.md

 - Based on Taylor's theorem, an expression layer is designed to discover the relationship between the latent variables and the output, using polynomials as temporary approximations of the target function.

 **Structure Identification.** We conducted a prior analysis on the dataset to identify some structural information.
-- Input Identification: We employ SHAP values to quantify input feature contributions, retaining only high-impact inputs to effectively reduce the search space.
+- Input Variable Identification: We employ SHAP values to quantify input feature contributions, retaining only high-impact inputs to effectively reduce the search space.
-- Latent Identification: We propose a latent structure identification method tailored for dense datasets, which can directly estimate relevant inputs, the number of latent variables, the connection relationships between inputs and latent variables, as well as weight ratios estimation based on the dataset.
+- Latent Variable Identification: We propose a latent structure identification method tailored for dense datasets, which can directly estimate relevant inputs, the number of latent variables, the connection relationships between inputs and latent variables, as well as weight ratios estimation based on the dataset.

 **Parameter Constraints.** We constrain the search space using dimensional analysis, dataset patterns, and model architecture.
 - Dimensional Invariance: We perform dimensional analysis on variables to constrain the parameter search space through unit consistency requirements, thereby deriving physically meaningful expressions.